Skip to main content

 Why Truck Accidents Are Different

 Truck accident claims involve an entirely separate layer of federal regulations, multiple parties who may share liability, dramatically higher insurance coverage, and evidence that can disappear within days if not preserved.
-The trucking company and its insurer will often have a team investigating the crash before the victim has even been discharged from the hospital.
+The trucking company and its insurer will often have a team investigating the crash before the victim has been discharged from the hospital.

 In North Carolina, these cases are further complicated by contributory negligence.
 Even in a truck accident where the truck driver clearly caused the crash, the insurance company will look for any behavior by you -- changing lanes, braking suddenly, driving slightly over the speed limit -- to argue that you contributed 1% of the fault and should recover nothing.